upenn-cis198/homework4/README.md

 best friends with `nix::sys::wait::WaitStatus` enum as you will need to handle all the cases in this enum.

-I have implemented a couple of utility functions, which are quite difficult to write:
+I have implemented a couple of utility functions, which are difficult to write:

 ```rust
 /// Given an address in a tracee process specified by pid, read a string at